 - Self-care habits to practice in the meantime

 Divorce counseling can help on many levels, helping people sort out complicated feelings, legal issues and financial challenges that a majority of people face during and after a divorce.

-Overall, the goal of divorce counseling is to find constructive insights to lessen the stress and anxiety for all parties, including children, relatives, friends, and others.
+Overall, the goal of divorce counseling is to find constructive insights to lessen the stress and anxiety of all parties, including children, relatives, friends, and family.

 This doesn’t mean they’ll go through counseling, it simply means you’ll be given tools and strategies to more effectively deal with situations and people you will encounter in both the short and long term.

 You may be thinking that a divorce counselor will try to push you back into marriage by solving the issues that led to the break-up in the first place.
 You may also be hesitant to go to a divorce counselor, especially if much of the blame can be placed on you for the split.

 Both of those things will not happen.

 A divorce counselor is trained to be non-judgmental and empathetic.
 Their goal is to help you succeed in your goals going forward, not reliving past chapters of your life.
 You won’t be forced to do anything you don’t want to do, including getting back into a relationship you’ve already decided to end.

 From a practical point of view, a divorce counselor can provide guidance on logistics, legal issues, decision-making, and helping you redefine your relationship with your ex, which is critical if children are involved.
 You’ll also learn how to function independently, perhaps for the first time in your life.